What is the Delta Programme?

 For that reason, the government has adopted a new approach to working on the delta, in concert with other organisations, focusing on three areas:

-- The availability of freshwater for agriculture, industry and nature will become more predictable;
+- The availability of fresh water for agriculture, industry, and nature must become more predictable.

-- Spatial planning will become more climate-proof and water-resilient.
+- Spatial planning must become more climate-proof and water-resilient.

 Adaptive delta management

 Looking far ahead means factoring in uncertainties in climate change and socio-economic developments.
 The national government ensures that the Netherlands is prepared for various future scenarios.
-We choose strategies and measures that enable us to come up with a flexible response to new measurements taken and new insights into the climate, for example.
+We choose strategies and measures that enable us to come up with a flexible response to new measurements taken and to new insights into, e.g., the climate.
 We are doing what we need to do at this time.
 Supplementary measures are ready, should we need them in the future.
 We call this approach adaptive delta management.
 All stakeholders view this approach as a pragmatic solution for dealing with developments that are uncertain.